UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 **NOTE** this tagger has been designed to be flexible with the amount of resources avaliable, if you do not have a POS tagger then assign the POS tag an empty string e.g. `''`.
-If you do not have a lexicon file with POS information then `lexicon_lookup` can be `None`.
+If you do not have a lexicon with POS information then `lexicon_lookup` can be `None`.
 However, the fewer resources avaliable, less rules, stated above, will be applied making the tagger less effective.